Gert-dev/php-ide-serenata/README.md

   * ... automatically creating methods and/or properties when they don't exist yet (e.g. on alt-enter).
   * ... generating, updating and linting docblocks.

-## What does not work?
-Most of the issue reports indicate things that are missing, but indexing should be working fairly well in general.
-There are also some things that won't be supported because they are fairly complex to implement (usually for fairly little benefit).
-These limitations may also affect other packages using the provided service:

-* `static` and `self` behave mostly like `$this` in **non-static** contexts, i.e. they can also access non-static members.

 ![GPLv3 Logo](http://gplv3.fsf.org/gplv3-127x51.png)